Blog

 Hybrid

-Regular office days facilitate invaluable face-to-face interactions, fostering relationship-building, trust, and spontaneous brainstorming sessions among team members.
-However, this hybrid approach can inadvertently divide those physically present in the office and those working remotely on any given day.
-This division may trigger feelings of exclusion among remote workers, highlighting the importance of inclusive communication practices and equitable opportunities for all team members regardless of their physical location.
+One of the key differences between hybrid and remote work is regular office days facilitate invaluable face-to-face interactions.
+It fosters relationship-building, trust, and spontaneous brainstorming sessions among team members.
+However, this hybrid approach can inadvertently divide those physically present in the office and those working remotely.
+This division may trigger feelings of exclusion among remote workers, highlighting the importance of inclusive communication practises for all team members regardless of their physical location.

 Performance Monitoring